petermekhaeil/petermekhaeil.com/src/content/blog/using-fauna-and-netlify-functions-for-analytics.md

   parent: Writing
 ---

 As I continue to build this blog, I want to add some analytics to get an idea of my viewers and what they are interested in reading.
-Using [FaunaDB](https://fauna.com/), we are going to build a basic API that will allow us to track the page hits.
+Using [FaunaDB](https://fauna.com/) and [Netlify Functions](https://www.netlify.com/products/functions/), we are going to build a basic API that will allow us to track the page hits.

 ## TL;DR